Robust High-Dimensional Time-Varying Coefficient Estimation

 \section{An empirical study}

 In this section, we applied the proposed RED-LASSO estimator to high-frequency trading data from January 2013 to December 2019.
 We took stock price data, futures price data, and firm fundamentals from the End of Day website, FirstRate Data website, and Center for Research in Security Prices (CRSP)/Compustat Merged Database, respectively.
-We obtained 5-min log-price data with the previous tick scheme \citep{wang2010vast, zhang2011estimating} and processed the data similar to the procedure in \citet{Kim2022regression}.
+We used 5-minute data to mitigate the effect of microstructure noise.
+Specifically, we obtained 5-minute log-price data with the previous tick scheme \citep{wang2010vast, zhang2011estimating} and processed the data similarly to the procedure in \citet{Kim2024regression}.
 The days with half trading hours were not included.
-For the dependent process, we collected the log-price data of the following five assets: Apple Inc. (AAPL), Berkshire Hathaway Inc. (BRK.B), General Motors Company (GM), Alphabet Inc. (GOOG), and Exxon Mobil Corporation (XOM).
+For the dependent process, we collected the log-price data of the following five assets: Apple Inc. (AAPL), Berkshire Hathaway Inc. (BRK.B), Amazon.com, Inc. (AMZN), Alphabet Inc. (GOOG), and Exxon Mobil Corporation (XOM).
 These firms have the top market values in their global industry classification standard (GICS) sectors.
 For the covariate process, we first obtained the log-prices of 54 futures, which are often used as the market macro variables.
-For example, we selected 20 commodity data, 10 currency data, 10 interest rate data, and 14 stock market index data.
-The specific list is presented in Table \ref{Table4} in the Appendix.
-Then, we constructed Fama-French five factors \citep{fama2015five} and the momentum factor \citep{carhart1997persistence} with the assets listed on NYSE, NASDAQ, and AMEX, which are widely used in the stock market analysis.
-We note that the MKT, HML, SMB, RMW, CMA, and MOM represent the market, value, size, profitability, investment, and momentum factors, respectively.
+For example, we selected 20 commodity futures data, 10 currency futures data, 10 interest rate futures data, and 14 stock market index futures data.
+The specific list is presented in Table \ref{Table3} in the Appendix.
+Then, we constructed Fama-French five factors \citep{fama2015five} and the momentum factor \citep{carhart1997persistence} with the assets listed on NYSE, NASDAQ, and AMEX, which are widely used in stock market analysis.
+We note that MKT, HML, SMB, RMW, CMA, and MOM represent the market, value, size, profitability, investment, and momentum factors, respectively.
 First, we calculated MKT as the return of a value-weighted portfolio of whole assets.
 Then, we obtained other factors as follows: